EveOfMaly/mini-crm/notes.md

 User - Person who owns the CRM
 - User belongs to Apps [X]
 - User has many contacts  [X]
+- User has many Ahoy::Visits [X] #turn off set ApplicationController to track all events if want to turn on
-- User has many Visits
+- User has many Ahoy::Events  [X] #turn off set ApplicationController to track all events if want to turn on
-- User can have many pages
+- User can have many pages    [X]

 App
-- An App has many Users [X]
+- An App has many Users [X]]
 - An App has many Contacts  [X]
-- App has many Visits

 - An App has many Visitors [X]
 - An App has many Pages  []

 Contacts - Person who gives email
-- Contact Belongs to an App  [X]
+- Contact Belongs to an App  []
-- Contact belongs to a user [X]
+- Contact belongs to a user []
 - Contact has many Visits